policium/grin-type-r/docs/index_en.md

 ## 2. Check the contents of the kit
 Please make sure you have the following items.
 If any of these items are missing, please send us a message using the email icon at the top of the Booth store website.
-- Bag➀
+- Bag1
     - Board (PCB) ...
 1 piece
     - Top Plate (FR-4) ...
 1 piece
     - Switch Plate (Aluminum or FR-4) ...
 1 piece
     - Bottom Plate (FR-4) ...
 1 piece
-- Bag➁
+- Bag2
     - Diode (1N4148) ...
 75 pcs
-- Bag➂
+- Bag3
     - M2 screw (silver) ...
 6 pcs
     - Short spacers (round, both female threads) ...
 3
-- Bag➃
+- Bag4
     - M2 screw (black) ...
 16 pcs.
     - Long spacer (round female screw) ...
 8 pcs
     - Spacer thick (round, hollow) ...
 8 pcs
-- Bag➄
+- Bag5
     - Plastic washer ...
 8 pcs
     - Rubber washer ...
 24 pcs
-- Bag ➅
+- Bag6
     - Aluminum feet ...
 2 pcs
     - M4 screw ...
 2 pcs
     - Rubber feet ...
 2 pcs

 ## 3. Initial Operation Check

-Remove the board from the bag➀.
+Remove the board from the bag1.
 The shipped board has the ANSI version of PRK Firmware already written on it.
 This is the first step in confirming that it works properly.

 ### Connect the board to the PC and make sure it is recognized.